iLeksei/k8s_demo/README.md

 ## IMPORTANT: ##
 ### don't use underscore _ in docker image name,
 ### because it's a source of troubles for http queries  ###

+## FOR K8S ##
+1) install kubectl

+2) install minikube (or use docker 'enable kubernetes' setting) minikube start/stop/delete (start, stop, delete a cluster) minikube dashboard - interactive web-dashboard or cat ~/.kube/config <= copy and add that yaml data to new cluster at Lens